 Here is what we surmised for each category:

 Graciously navigating people’s shame will be an ever-increasingly important evangelistic in-road into people’s lives.
-Shame is so prevalent in our culture and most people don’t have the tools and skills to navigate them.
+Shame is so prevalent in our culture and most people don’t possess the tools and skills to navigate them.
 If the Church can compassionately learn to enter into people’s shame to experience forgiveness and honor that comes from being a child of God, an evangelistic movement can start.Shame is so prevalent in our culture- If the Church can compassionately learn to enter into people’s shame to experience forgiveness and honor that comes from being a child of God, an evangelistic movement can start.
 Click To Tweet

 There will be a growing longing and desire to return to the roots of our childhood.
 We see this already with the wild success of Toy Story 4, the return of items such as fanny packs and Nintendo, the popularity of the Netflix show Stranger Things, superheroes, a growing number of adult sleep-away camps, etc.).
 How might the Church utilize this longing to help us see the wonder of being a child of God?